Tips and Resources for Victims of the LA Wildfires

 Save the Children is a global nonprofit dedicated to improving the lives of children by ensuring access to education, healthcare, and protection from harm.
 With over 100 years of experience, it is a leading organization in child protection and crisis response.

 Save the Children provides essential supplies such as hygiene kits, water bottles, blankets, and portable chargers to families affected by the wildfires.
-It is working to restore childcare and early learning centers damaged by the fires and offering mental health and psychosocial support to children and caregivers.
+It also helps restore childcare and early learning centers damaged by the fires and offers mental health and psychosocial support to children and caregivers.

 Website: